aantipov/alexeime/blog/widget-driven-development/index.md

 ## The History of Components

 Widgets, in my opinion, are the natural successors of Components.
-To see this, I recommend going back in time and look at how our approaches for building UI have evolved over time.
+To see this, I suggest going back in time and look at how our approaches to building UI have evolved over time.

-Many remember times when all application styles were defined in one global CSS file.
-Styles definitions used complex combinations of [CSS selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors).
-As you imagine, applications often suffered from style collisions.
-Sometimes the size and complexity of those styles even affected the performance of websites.
+Many remember the times when all application styles were defined in a single global CSS file.
+Styles definitions used complex combinations of different [CSS selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors).
+Style collisions were common in apps.
+The size and complexity of those styles sometimes affected even the performance of websites.

 In 2009 [BEM](https://en.bem.info/methodology/) was born.
-BEM provided a set of recommendations on how to define styles and how to name classes.
-Those rules were meant to solve the problem of style collisions and inefficient selectors.
+BEM provided a set of guidelines for defining styles and naming classes.
+These rules were intended to address the problem of style collisions and inefficient selectors.
 BEM encouraged to think of UI in terms of blocks, elements, and modifiers.

-2013-2015 marked the rise of Components approach.
-React made it easy to split UI into components that were a combination of markup (HTML) and UI logic (JavaScript).
-It was kinda a revolution in developing applications and reasoning about applications.
-Other frameworks soon adopted that components-based approach as well.
+2013-2015 marked the rise of **Components** approach.
+React made it simple to divide UI into components that were a combination of markup (HTML) and UI logic (JavaScript).
+It was a game changer in application development.
+Other frameworks soon followed suit, adopting a components-based approach as well.

-The rise of build tools, CSS preprocessors, and techniques like CSS-in-JS and [CSS Modules](https://github.com/css-modules/css-modules) made it possible to include Styling into Components.
+With the rise of build tools, CSS preprocessors, and techniques like CSS-in-JS and [CSS Modules](https://github.com/css-modules/css-modules), it became feasible to make Styling a part of Components.

 ![a combination of Markup, Styles and UI Logic](./component.png)

-Components playgrounds like Storybook emerged to help developers build components in an isolated environment and ensure proper styles scoping.
-They encouraged developers to think of UI as [a function of state](https://www.kn8.lt/blog/ui-is-a-function-of-data/): components props values defined the look of components.
+Components playgrounds such as Storybook emerged to help developers build components in an isolated environment and ensure proper styles scoping.
+They encouraged developers to think of UI as [a function of state](https://www.kn8.lt/blog/ui-is-a-function-of-data/): components props values defined the look and behaviour of components.

-Collections of reusable high-quality components emerged.
+Collections of reusable high-quality components became a thing.

 ## The unresolved hurdles